 2. Recognize a gain on a direct/indirect disposition of PFIC stock.

-3. Are reporting information with regards to section 1296 mark-to-market election or a QEF.
+3. Are you reporting information regarding section 1296 mark-to-market election or a QEF?

-4. In Part II of the form are making an election reportable.
+4. In Part II of the form, make an election reportable.

 5. Will need to file an annual report pursuant to section 1298(f).